Features

 Rather than re-deriving it or hitting live docs each time, you ingest the relevant

-wiki/ page can build on it too.
+topic’s synthesis page builds on it too.

 Wiki — LLM-owned synthesis (“connect what we know”)